RossAnderson/EarthView/README.md

 About the Author
 ----------------

 I build advanced airborne 3D imagers at my day job, which leaves me with the creative itch to build something a bit more tactile in my free time.
-Feel free to contact me at my e-mail (ross.w.anderson@gmail.com) if you have questions, comments, or an interesting business opportunity.
+Feel free to contact me (ross.w.anderson@gmail.com or @rossanderson) if you have questions, comments, or an interesting business opportunity.
 Let me know if you use EarthView in your app!

 License
 -------